-EU2020 target Envisaged actions greenhouse gas emissions 20% (or even 30%, if the conditions are right) lower than 1990 Specific objective 3.1.1: Enhancing regional mobility by increase of density of border crossing points Specific objective 3.2.1.: Improving environmentally friendly cross-border transport services Developing and improving environment-friendly (including low-noise), and low-carbon transport systems including inland waterways and maritime transport, ports, multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility 20% of energy from renewables Specific objective 1.1: Strengthened economic competitiveness of the border area by promoting joint cross-border activities of the SME sector and economic exploitation of new ideas, and fostering the enabling environment for promoting joint cross-border activities of the SME sector Specific objective 2.1: To increase the attractiveness of the border area.
-Specific objective 3.1.1: Enhancing regional mobility by increase of density of border crossing points Specific objective 3.2.1: Improving environmentally friendly cross-border transport

-EU2020 target Envisaged actions services Specific objective 4.1 To improve the conditions of employment and cross-border labour mobility 20% increase in energy efficiency Specific objective 1.1: Strengthened economic competitiveness of the border area by promoting joint cross-border activities of the SME sector and economic exploitation of new ideas, and fostering the enabling environment for promoting joint cross-border activities of the SME sector Specific objective 4.1: To improve the conditions of employment and cross-border labour mobility
+EU2020 target Envisaged actions greenhouse gas emissions 20% (or even 30%, if the conditions are right) lower than 1990 SO 2.1.1: Enhancing regional mobility by increase of density of border crossing points SO 2.2.1.: Improving environmentally friendly cross-border transport services Developing and improving environment-friendly (including low-noise), and low-carbon transport systems including inland waterways and maritime transport, ports, multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility 20% of energy from renewables SO 1.1: To increase the attractiveness of the border area.
+SO 2.1.1: Enhancing regional mobility by increase of density of border crossing points SO 2.2.1: Improving environmentally friendly cross-border transport services SO 3.1 To improve the conditions of employment and cross-border labour mobility 20% increase in energy efficiency SO 3.1 : To improve the conditions of employment and cross-border labour mobility

-The priority axis 5 Enhancing cross-border cooperation of public authorities and people living in the border area have also been designed to strongly contribute to the sustainable development of the area through the improving the level of cross border inter- institutional cooperation.
+The PA4 Enhancing cross-border cooperation of public authorities and people living in the border area have also been designed to strongly contribute to the sustainable development of the area through the improving the level of cross border inter- institutional cooperation.
 Within this priority actions focusing on strengthening and improving the cooperation capacity and the cooperation efficiency between different organizations of particular sectors (e.g. education, health care, risk prevention, water management, culture, etc.), focusing on support of the improvement of cross-border services, development of necessary small infrastructure and focusing on common presentation and promotion of borderland will be supported.

-8.2.
-EQUAL OPPORTUNITIES AND NON-DISCRIMINATION
+8.2 EQUAL OPPORTUNITIES AND NON-DISCRIMINATION